MagicLeo21/PodcastTranscripts/EnglishPod/[019]Christmas_Chronicles_I.md

 **DIALOGUE FIRST TIME**

+> A: I hate working on Christmas Eve!
+Whoa!
+Get a load of this guy!
+Come in central, I think we've got ourselves a situation here.

+> B: License and registration please.
+Have you been drinking tonight, sir?

+> A: I had one or two glasses of eggnog, but nothing else.

+> B: Step out of the vehicle, please.
+Sir, what do you have in the back?

+> A: Just a few Christmas gifts, 'tis the season, after all!

+> B: Don't take that tone with me.
+Do you have an invoice for these items?

+> A: Umm…no…I make these in my workshop in the North Pole!

+> B: You are under arrest, sir.
+You have the right to remain silent.
+You better not pout, you better not cry.
+Anything you say can and will be used against you.
+You have the right to an attorney; if you cannot afford one, the state will appoint A: You can't take me to jail!
+What about my sleigh?
+It's Christmas Eve!
+I have Presents to deliver!
+Rudolph!
+Prancer!
+Dancer!
+Get help!

 **Erica:** Well, I did not see that one coming.

 **Marco:** Yeah, that was interesting.
 Santa Clause is being taken to jail.